Paul Di'Anno: 2020s

 On 27 September 2024, Di'Anno released his first career retrospective, The Book of the Beast on Conquest Music.
 This best of was available as limited edition 2-LP sets in coloured vinyl, along with a CD+DVD set consisting of new masters of his best post-Iron Maiden recordings and some previously unreleased material.
 Also included were Di'Anno singing duets with Tony Martin (Black Sabbath) and ZP Theart (Dragonforce).

-A documentary film on Di'Anno by Wes Orshoski has been in the making for several years and is intended to be ready for festival screenings in 2025.
+A documentary film on Di'Anno titled "Di'Anno: Iron Maiden's Lost Singer" and directed/produced by Wes Orshoski debuted at European film festivals in the fall of 2025.
+The film, shot from 2017 to 2023, largely focuses on the efforts of two fans (Kastro Pergjoni and Stjepan Juras) who in the middle of the Covid 19 pandemic attempt to help the singer relocate to Croatia, where he attempts to get back on his feet literally, emotionally and professionally.
+In the film, Di'Anno rides an emotional rollercoaster, running out of money, reuniting with his former Maiden bandmates and falling in love -- all while his health makes a dramatic turn-around thanks to the goodwill of fans, doctors and nurses.
+Di'Anno makes a heroic, risky and drama-filled return to the stage.
+Called "brutal and brilliant" by Metal Hammer magazine and "phenomenal" by radio host Eddie Trunk, the film features appearances by James Hetfield (Metallica), Gene Simmons (Kiss), Andreas Kisser (Sepultura), David Ellefson (Megadeth), Bobby "Blitz" Ellsworth (Overkill), Gary Holt (Slayer/Exodus) and former Iron Maiden members Blaze Bayley, Dennis Stratton, Doug Sampson, Bob Sawyer, Barry Graham Purkis (aka Thunderstick) and Terry Wapram.
+The movie is a tribute to the musician's legacy and contribution to redefining metal with the first two Iron Maiden studio albums featuring Paul Di'Anno as vocalist.

 Singing style

 In comparison to the operatic vocals of Bruce Dickinson, his successor in Iron Maiden, Di'Anno is remembered for having a more guttural "punk" sound to his singing, in part because he began his singing career in punk band the Paedophiles.
 He usually sang with a raspy and rougher sound, although he was capable of singing with a purer voice as demonstrated by slower numbers like "Remember Tomorrow", "Strange World" and "Prodigal Son".

 Later in his career, Di'Anno's style, along with his music, became darker and more aggressive, diverging further from Iron Maiden's sound which was becoming more progressive.